 Women all over the world are feeling special today because it’s Mother’s Day!
 So Happy Mother’s Day to the women to whom we credit the fullness of the world, without you it would be empty (literally).
+Today, there’s no better place to celebrate than in Hukad sa Golden Cowrie.

 Celebrating Mother’s Day and any other occasion is very important for Filipinos.
 We are sentimental people; we never forget birthdays, anniversaries, or any special day.
-It’s always a huge deal for Filipinos to celebrate occasions, no matter now big or small the handaan is.
+It’s always a huge deal for Filipinos to celebrate occasions, no matter how big or small the handaan is.

 We decided on going out for dinner at Hukad sa Golden Cowrie.
 It’s a nice Filipino restaurant with a homey ambience and delectable food.